 i know it's an air plant, I've had it about a year and it has bloomed and looks like it's going to again.
 I would like to get another one but don't know the name of it.

-Stutsman County North Dakota plant identification about 4 years ago
+Stutsman County ND plant identification over 4 years ago

 We purchased 2 acres on the east edge of Jamestown, ND in 1992.
 There were no trees, except for a shelterbelt at the rear of the property.
 My husband loves trees and has been busily planting and tending them ever since.
 It's pretty normal to catch quick glimpses of deer in the shelterbelt, but they rarely venture onto our lawn.
 Two days ago my husband discovered that one of his linden trees had been rubbed.
 The tree is about 12'-14' tall and 8"-9" in circumference.
 The rubbing begins 16" above ground level and continues upwards for another 25".
 As soon as he discovered the damage, my husband surrounded the tree with sturdy wire.
 We checked YouTube for videos about deer rubbing.
 One video gave instructions for trimming off all loose strands of bark surrounding the wound.
 The video said the tree will recover quicker if the wound is "cleaned up."
 My husband's thinking is to not do anything.
 Just keep the tree safe and let it heal on it's own.
 What is your advice, please.
 Thank you.